Eye health resources

 What to expect at your first contact lens exam

-We get it, visiting a doctor’s office can be intimidating, especially when you aren’t sure what you’re going to experience.
-A visit to the eye doctor is no different.
-So whether you’re a teen feeling nervous about getting your first pair of contact lenses or you’re no spring chicken but you’re feeling like a chicken, we’re here to help demystify the experience so you can walk in confidently (or at least less nervously) and get a pair of contacts that gives you freedom and flexibility you’re looking for.
+Visiting a doctor’s office can be intimidating, especially when you aren’t sure what you’re going to experience.
+Learn the most common steps to a contact lens exam so that you can walk in confidently (or at least less nervously) and get a pair of contacts that gives you freedom and flexibility you’re looking for.

 A contact lens exam: An add-on to a comprehensive eye exam

-When you call an eye doctor to set up a contact lens fitting, you’re essentially asking for a longer appointment than your typical comprehensive exam.
-That’s because you’ll get your eye health checked through a comprehensive eye exam, and then you’ll also get evaluated and measured for contact lenses.
-Once your eye doctor determines that contact lenses are right for you, you’ll receive some one-on-one instruction on how to put them on and take them off.
-This is why contact lens fittings cost more than a routine eye exam and glasses prescription—you’re getting a lot more!
+When you schedule a contact lens fitting, you’re essentially asking for a longer appointment than a typical routine eye exam.
+With a contact lens exam, you’ll not only get your overall eye health checked through a comprehensive eye exam, you’ll also get evaluated and measured for contact lenses and get some one-on-one instruction covering how to put them on and take them off.
+This is why contact lens fittings cost more than a routine eye exam and glasses prescription—you get a lot more time with eye care professionals.

 What to bring to your appointment